term-world/syllabus-template/CODE_OF_CONDUCT.md

 * Remind any individual of the orders in which certain commands need to be given
 * Watch any individual write code and help guide them, while still allowing room for the individual to think and figure out how to get around obstacles on their own

-#### Individual (collaborative) assignments
+#### Individual assignments

-While certain assignments should be achieved individually, they can be completed by collaboration.
-However, keep in mind that -- like "group" assigments, "collaborative" assignments:
+While certain assignments should be achieved individually citizens have access to collaborators.
+However, keep in mind that, like "group" assigments, in pursuit of individual assignments:

 * _Do_ assist others in your neighborhood, but _may not type directly on their keyboards_
   * _Do Not_ do this: if noticed repeatedly, this behavior may cause their neighborhood to lose neighborhood course points